 - Drain the pasta, reserving 1 cup of pasta water.

 - Add 3⁄4 cup pasta water into skillet with the oil, and then bring to a boil.

-- Toss the pasta with the cheese and oil mixture to combine until sauce is creamy and clings to the pasta without clumping, adding some additional pasta water if necessary.
+- Contiue to toss the pasta with the cheese and oil mixture to combine until sauce is creamy and clings to the pasta without clumping, adding some additional pasta water if necessary.